jbnunn/HackersGuideToNeuralNetworksPython/README.md

 # Hacker's Guide to Neural Networks

-This follows @karpathy's excellent [guide to neural nets](http://karpathy.github.io/neuralnets/), and provides a Jupyter notebook to help readers understand the concepts (I took his JS code and converted to Python).
+This follows @karpathy's excellent [guide to neural nets](http://karpathy.github.io/neuralnets/), and provides a Jupyter notebook to help readers understand the concepts (I copy many of his comments verbatim, but I took his JS code and converted to Python).

 From [Hacker news](https://news.ycombinator.com/item?id=18840747):